 Construction sites can be a major source of pollution if not managed and controlled properly.
 They can have an adverse impact on health and the local environment.

 It is important that construction personnel follow best practice to control pollution, comply with environmental legislation and prevent problems.
 This page provides information on what would be considered ‘best practice’.

 - Find out about our Considerate Contractor scheme

-If suitable measures for particle, vapour and noise control are discussed at the pre-planning or planning stage, the use and cost of any mitigation measures can be incorporated into tender documents and method statements.
+If suitable measures are identified before planning begins, mitigation measures can be included in tender documents and method statements.

-We may impose a planning condition to require the production of a method statement, which includes monitoring and control of emissions based on current best practice.
-It is therefore advisable that discussions with our Environmental Protection team are carried out at an early stage to agree any requirements.
+We can impose a planning condition to require the production of a method statement.
+This can include monitoring and control of emissions based on current best practice.
+You are encouraged to discuss this with our Environmental Protection team at an early stage, to agree any requirements.